 Management and coordination of livestock shows, sales and events, including program planning, staff and volunteer management, time management, publicity and promotion for fairs, shows, clinics, expos, and other events.
-For section E students are expected to take the fall and spring courses consecutively.
 Offered on a satisfactory-fail basis only.
 A maximum of two credits of AnS 199 may be applied toward the total credits required for graduation.

-AN S 199E: Marketing and Management of Livestock Events: Horses (0-2) Cr.
-1. Repeatable.
-F.S.
+AN S 199E: Marketing and Management of Livestock Events: Horses

-Prereq: Credit or enrollment in AN S 101 or AN S 114
+Prereg: Credit or enrollment in AN S 101 or AN S 114

 Management and coordination of livestock shows, sales and events, including program planning, staff and volunteer management, time management, publicity and promotion for fairs, shows, clinics, expos, and other events.
-For section E students are expected to take the fall and spring courses consecutively.
 Offered on a satisfactory-fail basis only.
 A maximum of two credits of AnS 199 may be applied toward the total credits required for graduation.